 Can A Nation Be Born In A Day

 Most of us have heard this verse fragment quoted, “can a nation be born in a day?”, uttered over many years by religious leaders.
-If we were paying attention, we realized those quoting it actually believe that prophetic bit of Isaiah 66 to be referring to a specific earthly place.
+If we were paying attention, we realized those quoting it actually believe that prophetic bit of Isaiah 66 to be referring to a specific, modern earthly nation.

 Yes, “can a nation be born in a day” actually refers to the day of the Cross, the anniversary of which we celebrate this very day, which many call, Good Friday.
 The day Jesus was lifted up upon the Cross, the people of God were also lifted up from one earthly place to a Heavenly identity.